dzgntutar/mq-create-excel/README.md

 up Sender --> run  "go run sender/main.go"

-up Consumer --< un in other terminal  "go run consumer/main.go"
+up Consumer --< run in other terminal  "go run consumer/main.go"

-You can use this endpoints for add product in postgres db and can send to queue.
+You can use this endpoints for add product to postgres db and can send to queue.

 Get -->  http://localhost:3000/product